 A pressure washer is perfect for those outdoor projects, especially as you gear up for the warmer weather.
 If your goal is to host more parties this year, maybe get a little outdoor fire going, then a pressure washer can help you clean up all the layers of dirt, old paint, pollen, and more that has been collecting on your outdoor surfaces.

 What’s the point of having chairs in your backyard if everyone is too grossed out to sit in them?
-For friends wearing their best summer attire to your party, they won’t want to go near a dirt-covered chair in their pastel shorts.
+For friends wearing their best summer attire for your party, they won’t want to go near a dirt-covered chair in their pastel shorts.

 Renting vs. Buying